 In the 1980s, the Reagan administration declared the one million Salvadorans and Guatemalans fleeing civil war in their countries were “economic migrants,” thereby placing them at risk of deportation.
 In response, a network of religious institutions, college campuses, and sanctuary cities created the sanctuary movement to protect them.

 San Francisco, for example, enacted a policy which prohibited the “use of City funds or resources to assist in the enforcement of federal immigration law or to gather information regarding the immigration status of individuals in the city and county of San Francisco, unless such assistance is required by federal or state statute, regulation, or court decision.”
 In March 1985, Chicago Mayor Harold Washington signed an executive order restricting cooperation between city agencies and federal immigration authorities.
-These policies protected thousands of individuals from being returned to torture, prosecution, and death.
+Historically, these sanctuary and immigration policies have protected thousands of individuals from being returned to torture, prosecution, and death.

 Are Sanctuary Policies Partisan?

 Jurisdictions often implement sanctuary policies in an effort to save money and support public safety by ensuring that all members of a community feel safe interacting with local law enforcement officials.

 Agreements between ICE and local law enforcement agencies to use personnel or to detain individuals for alleged immigration offenses are expensive for jurisdictions.
 Jurisdictions are responsible for the cost of housing immigrants for an extended period of time, hiring any additional staff for immigration enforcement, and for the cost of the necessary resources and equipment to meet the requirements of the agreement.